zhouhao/s/README.md

-s
-=

-Collection of my static resources, then use "rawgit" service
+Collection of my static resources